 Most notable however, was the release of a third single, ‘Naked Without You’.
 Dynamic producers duo Barry Harris and Chris Cox aka Thunderpuss gave the power ballad a make over, turning it into a club anthem.

-Not going unnoticed, the remix made it to the top spot of Billboard’s Dance Music/Club Play chart.
+Not going unnoticed, the remix made it to the top 10 of Billboard’s Dance Music/Club Play chart, peaking at number 3.

 Another chart topper followed in 2002, taken from the soundtrack to ‘Circuit’.
-Produced by Tony Moran, ‘How Many’ was a guaranteed success.
+Produced by Tony Moran, ‘How Many’ was a guaranteed success, going number 6 on the Dance chart.

 Set to enter a new phase in her musical career, Taylor collaborated with top producer Rodney Jerkins on VH1 Remaking, resulting in the upbeat ‘Right Now’.
 Taylor also teamed up with DJ Manny Lehman on the track ‘I'm Not Featuring You’ for a one off collaboration.
 The track reached Top 10 on Billboard's Hot Dance Club Play.